Meet Alex Caspero

-Homemade California Prune Bars!
-If you like fig newtons, then you will LOVE this healthy homemade version made with Prunes!
-Lightly sweetened and vegan, perfect for kids.
+Homemade Prune Bars!
+If you like fig newtons, then you will LOVE this version.
+A lightly sweetened prune dessert recipe, vegan and perfect for kids.

 Recently, his class started serving fig newtons for after nap and while I don’t have a big problem with those, I knew I could make something more wholesome and nutrient-dense.
-Kid-friendly or not, these prune bars were a huge hit with everyone I shared them with.
+These prune newton bars were a huge hit with everyone I shared them with.
 I brought leftovers to a playdate, and between the moms and the kids– the platter was picked clean.

 The secret is stewing the prunes first before baking.
 This adds in additional moisture and reduces the need for extra liquid and fat; as prunes have the same rich, smooth mouthfeel as butter and oil.